-Prostate cancer develops in the prostate.
-The organ is located just below the urethra and is a key part of the male reproductive system.
-Most prostate cancers do not have an identifiable cause, but they have discovered many factors that raise risks of developing the disease.
-Because it's a leading type of cancer in many countries, it's essential to understand the risk factors.
+Prostate cancer develops in the prostate, an organ just below the urethra that is an essential part of the male reproductive system.
+Most prostate cancers do not have an identifiable cause, but doctors have identified many factors that raise risks of developing the disease, which is the fourth most prevalent cancer in the world, with 1.27 million cases diagnosed in 2018.